 - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
 The sharp edges inside the projector may cause injuries. - 4.
-Remove and dispose of the lamp protection film. - Pull out the lamp connector from a slot in the lamp compartment.
-Disconnect it from the projector as illustrated. - 6.
-Loosen the screw that secures the lamp.
+Remove and dispose of the lamp protection film.

+5. Loosen the screw that secures the lamp.